Russian car recycling levy shreds free-trade hopes

 MOUNTING CAR PROBLEM

-Russian car sales reached 2.9 million units last year, worth $77 billion (49.1 billion pounds), and the country is on course to overtake Germany as Europe's biggest auto market in a few years.
+Russian car sales reached 2.9 million units last year, worth $77 billion, and the country is on course to overtake Germany as Europe's biggest auto market in a few years.
 More new cars will mean - eventually - more cast-offs.

 Moscow's central streets are jammed with premium models like the Mercedes favoured by top apparatchiks, but Russians typically still keep their cars on the road for far longer than drivers elsewhere.